 A number of GE plant varieties are approved for industrial food use and as feed in the EU, and - consequently - in Hungary.
 The country follows the EU's labeling standards.
-If GE content is above 0.9 percent, it must be indicated on labels.
-If products derive from animals fed on GE feed, it is not required to be indicated.
+If GE content is above 0.9 percent, it must be indicated on the label.
+If products derive from animals fed on GE feed, labeling is not required.

 Since there are no uniform rules and regulations on labeling of GE-free food and feed within the EU, Hungary developed its own system.
-The Decree No. 61/2016 (in Hungarian) on labeling GE-free products came into force on September 20, 2016.
-This legislation provides special labeling of GE-free food and feed, and processed products as well as meat, fish, eggs, and milk from livestock fed on certified GE-free feed.
-The application of the GE-free labeling is voluntary.
-Producers and traders of food labeled as being from GE-free production are obliged to ensure the traceability of raw materials used to make the product.
+Decree No. 61/2016 (in Hungarian) on the labeling of GE-free